Waivers of Inadmissibility for U.S. Immigration

 - Records of personal achievements

-You must also prepare a written statement to present your argument for how your presence in the U.S. will help your family member avoid hardship as well as any other benefits your presence offers the country and community where you intend to live.
-This can include special education, skilled labor or a history of community contributions in your home country.
+You must also prepare a written statement to present your argument for how your presence in the U.S. will help your family member avoid hardship and any other benefits your presence offers the country and community where you intend to live.
+This can include special education, skilled labor, or a history of community contributions in your home country.

 You could face a delay in USCIS approval of your application if you file your forms or documentation incorrectly.
 USCIS might also reject improperly completed forms.
 An experienced immigration lawyer can help you gather the appropriate documentation and accurately complete your application for a waiver of grounds of inadmissibility.

-Contact South Florida Immigration Attorneys To Help With Your Waiver Application
+Contact Our South Florida Immigration Attorneys to Help With Your Waiver Application

-If you or a loved one needs to file Form I-601, Application for Waiver of Grounds of Inadmissibility, in South Florida, you can trust us at Robert M. Bell, P.A..
-We are a bilingual team that has years of experience helping immigrants and their families get approvals for permanent residents and TPS holders.
-Call us today at 954-400-3156 or contact us online.
+Suppose you or a loved one needs to file Form I-601, Application for Waiver of Grounds of Inadmissibility, in South Florida.
+In that case, you can trust us at Robert M. Bell, P.A.
+Our bilingual team has years of experience helping immigrants and their families get approvals for permanent residents and TPS holders.
+Call us today at 954-241-4209 or contact us online.